 Meanwhile, political and economic uncertainty is causing risk aversion among global investors, who are demanding higher risk premia from non-US markets.
 This reflects a growing disconnect between these regions’ share prices and their fundamentals.
 While we see no reason for this to alter in the near term, any US dollar weakness, downside surprises on US growth, signs of Federal Reserve (Fed) dovishness or a greater impact from China’s looser fiscal and monetary policy stance could provide a catalyst for emerging markets and other risk assets to bounce.

 EM relative equity valuations traded at all-time lows in 2018, with a discount to developed markets of roughly 70%1, against a backdrop of trade conflict, idiosyncratic issues in countries such as Turkey and Argentina, fear of contagion and concerns about Chinese banks.
 While the Fed continues to tighten monetary policy and the US dollar remains strong, emerging markets are likely to struggle in aggregate.
-Earnings-per-share estimates continue to trend downwards for 2019 and will need to stabilize before investors are likely to re-enter emerging markets.
+Earnings-per-share estimates continue to trend downwards for 2019 and will need to stabilise before investors are likely to re-enter emerging markets.